AgileVentures/av-static-website/source/blog_articles/2016-11-04-light-at-the-end-of-the-tunnel.html.markdown

 end
 ```

-The charges controller would now ignore the incoming stripe token from the javascript redirect, and use a StripeRubyMock generated token in test mode.
+The ChargesController would now ignore the incoming Stripe token from the javascript redirect, and use a StripeRubyMock generated token in test mode.
 It was pretty innocuous but a different code path would run in test, compared to development and production.
 This was going against another general coding guideline.
 Not the end of the world, but a warning flag.
 Still this was starting to seem like the most hopeful route back to a green Cucumber suite.
-I also came away with a modified poltergeist driver based on the CraftAcademy code:
+I also came away with a modified Poltergeist driver based on the CraftAcademy code:

 ```rb
 Capybara.register_driver :poltergeist do |app|